The Strongman's Military

 In addition to the military parade and Bukele's address before the assembled troops, on Sunday there was the announcement of a new plaza in the greater San Salvador area dedicated to the 200th anniversary of the founding of the Salvadoran armed forces.

-The exaltation of the armed forces is nothing new during Bukele's presidency.
+The exaltation of the armed forces is nothing new during Bukele's time in office.
 Since Nayib Bukele assumed the presidency in 2019, he has worked assiduously to ensure that he has a military highly loyal to him.
-He has elevated their standing within the country giving them more and more domestic security functions.
+He has elevated their standing within the country, giving them more and more domestic security functions.
 In July 2021, Bukele announced plans to double the size of the armed forces with the addition of 20,000 soldiers.
 This chart, published by GatoEncerrado, and using government data, shows the dramatic growth in the military budget under Bukele through 2022.

 And the military has gone on a spending spree for armored vehicles, new weapons and body armor, all celebrated by Bukele and the government’s social media image machine.